-- 102. Throughout her tenure at Allied, Ms. Powell was required to sign in and sign out for each shift using a daily attendance log; however, she was not permitted to enter her actual start and end time.
-Instead, her start and end times were pre-printed on the sheet and could not be altered. - 103.
+- 100. Throughout her tenure at Allied, Ms. Powell was always paid hourly and was never salaried. - 101.
+Throughout her tenure at Allied, Ms. Powell was required to sign in and sign out for each shift using a daily attendance log; however, she was not permitted to enter her actual start and end time.
+Instead, her start and end times were pre-printed on the sheet and could not be altered. - 102.
 Although shifts were supposed to be eight hours, Ms. Powell was forced to work for many hours beyond her designated shift.
-But because she was never allowed to report her extra hours, she was not compensated for her additional time. - 104.
-Ms. Powell frequently tried to write in her extra time and seek compensation for it, but she was told by Timberlake and other Supervisor Defendants that her actions were not permitted. - 105.
-On average, throughout her employment at Allied, Ms. Powell worked an additional three hours per day over her assigned eight-hour shift and she was never compensated for any of this time. - 106.
+But because she was never allowed to report her extra hours, she was not compensated for her additional time. - 103.
+Ms. Powell frequently tried to write in her extra time and seek compensation for it, but she was told by Timberlake and other Supervisor Defendants that her actions were not permitted. - 104.
+On average, throughout her employment at Allied, Ms. Powell worked an additional three hours per day over her assigned eight-hour shift and she was never compensated for any of this time. - 105.
 Throughout her time at Allied, Ms. Powell was required to report for work thirty minutes before her shift began for a "roll call" or attendance drill.
 She was not compensated for this time either.